mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

     Yoruba | yo
     {.!w-auto}

-    Use your knowledge on making decisions to write a program that tells us the name of a language given its code.
-The program should work correctly for the language codes given in the table.
+    Use what we learnt to write a program that tells us the name of a language, given its code.
+The program should work correctly for the language codes in the table.
 It should also inform us if a given code is not in the table.
 For instance, if the code is `"en"`, the program should print <samp>English</samp>, but if it's `"it"`, it should print <samp>Unknown</samp>.

-1. Modify the program from the previous exercise to determine the language of a Wikipedia domain.
-That is, if the domain is `"en.wikipedia.org"`, the program should print <samp>English</samp>.
+1. Create a copy of the previous program and modify the previous program so that it tells us the language a Wikipedia domain corresponds to.
+    The program should, for instance, print <samp>Hausa</samp> if we give it the domain `"ha.wikipedia.org"`.

 ## {{ iconed("Extras") }}